Trusted Guide to Nursing CEUs

 Various regulatory bodies require that these professionals earn a specific number of CEUs every year or other year to ensure that they are compliant with current practices, meet at least minimum standards for safe practice, and maintain sufficient relevance in order to renew a license to practice.
 The actual number of CEUs required per license or certification renewal can vary by state, license, and profession.
 Some states don’t even require them at all!

-CEUs for Nurses (and Their Benefits)
+Nursing CEUs (and Their Benefits)

 CEUs may be a requirement, but they’re also at the core of personal career growth.
 They’re a driver for the ability to consistently be a knowledgeable and modern professional.